 • Pressure: redefinition (p_rgh), boundary fluxes, fixedFluxPressure BC, relative / absolute pressure

-• Flow: estimating flow speed, turbulence generation, hot plumes, cross-flow
+• Flow: estimating flow speed, turbulence generation, hot plumes, cross-flow, heating time, turnover time

 Open channel flow

-• Solution method: volume of fluid method, MULES, interface compression
+• Solution method: volume of fluid, boundedness, MULES, interface compression

-• Flow regimes: subcritical, supercritical, Froude number, surface wave speed
+• Flow regimes: subcritical, supercritical, Froude number, hydraulic jump, surface wave speed, inlet boundary condition, outlet pressure

 Finite Volume Method